 Howell said the state has always had a higher birth rate than the national average, and declines in that area “seem to have bottomed out … but it’s hard to say what will happen going forward.”

 The population declines wouldn’t be spread evenly across the state, the forecast indicates.
 Southwest Alaska, where the average age is relatively low, continues to have more births than deaths and outmigration through 2050.
-Anchorage and the Matanuska-Susitna Borough are forecast to continue growing in population.
+The Matanuska-Susitna Borough is forecast to continue growing in population.

-But Southeast Alaska, which already is older on average than the rest of the state, is expected to lose significantly more population than the state as a whole, as are communities along the Gulf Coast and in the Interior.
+But Southeast Alaska, which already is older on average than the rest of the state, is expected to lose significantly more population than the state as a whole, as are communities along the Gulf Coast and in the Interior, as well as Anchorage.

 For example, Wrangell, in Southeast Alaska, is expected to drop from about 2,000 residents to fewer than 1,400.